labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeStat.md

 #### Mean Persistent Duplication

 The `mean_persistent_duplication.tsv` is a tab-separated file that lists the gene families and their duplication ratio, their mean presence in the pangenome and whether it is considered a 'single copy marker'.
 A gene family is considered duplicated it is found in single copy in less than 5% of the genomes by default.
 This threshold can be adjusted with the parameter `--dup_margin`.
 And the value that has been used to generated this file is specififed as a comment line strating with a '#'.
-This notion of single copy marker is used to compute a contamination value for each genome in the [organisms statistics table](#organism-statistics-table) described previously, where the contamination is the proportion of single copy marker found in multicopy in a specified genome.
+This notion of single copy marker is used to compute a contamination value for each genome in the [genome statistics table](#genome-statistics-table) described previously, where the contamination is the proportion of single copy marker found in multicopy in a specified genome.